Here’s a question: To what does “The Twentieth Man” refer? – Amy

 “The Twentieth Man” is not an Avatar as an avatar is a non-alpha-numeric graphic image, photo or representational character.

 In choosing “The Twentieth Man” as a user name I assumed it had to be other than my own real name and something unique, but also something that revealed something of my personal identity and place in the cyberspace cosmos.
 I am both cultured and civilized.
 I am manplus (man +).
 Some people taught me how to read and to write and I am therefore literate.
 If I were illiterate I would just be a man, but as I gained these skills I have been added to; I am thus manplus.
-Culture edifys, builds up or adds to a person.
+Culture edifies, builds up or adds to a person.
 Culture generally flows from the ambient environment and from the ground up but it is also often a deliberate act on the part of adults to positively improve their children and their children’s lives.
 Culture can be both learning and teaching with the positive intent of making a person’s life easier and better; longer and safer.
 Culture embraces socialization, thus improving society in general.
 Culture is knowledge acquired.
 Culture is knowledge gained about our relationship with the things and people around us.
 Culture is knowing which plants are are edible and which are poisonous or which animals are dangerous and which are benign.
 Culture is knowledge gained about our relationships to father and mother, brother and sister, and may be summarized by the words family or familiarization.
-Civilization on the other hand, and as differentiated from culture, goes beyond personal edification and our positive familial relationships with those around us into that of A Social Order; our relationship, knowledge of and interaction with, those people other than family; and not always to our benefit, betterment or personal gain.
+Civilization on the other hand, and as differentiated from culture, goes beyond personal edification and our positive familial relationships with those around us into that of a Social Order; our relationship, knowledge of and interaction with, those people other than family; and not always to our benefit, betterment or personal gain.

 Civilization is a pyramid scheme.
 If one were to symbolize civilization, that symbol would be a pyramid.
 A pyramid is a construction far beyond the capacities of a single man, or even an extended family.
 A pyramid thus symbolizes the organization and subjugation of the many individuals wills to a common will or purpose.
 Pyramids and other such monumental constructions are found the world over.
 They are found in various stages of construction, abandonment and decay.
 Archeologists debate their origins in terms of the tools used and methods of construction.
 But what of their origins in terms of Order and Social Organization?
 How does a civilization start?
 How is it maintained?
 A pyramid clearly evinces a social hierarchy that transcends family bonds.
 Along with the great stones that comprise a pyramid there was also a parallel but less tangible, if not to say invisible psycho-social pyramid that built it.
 This now invisible human pyramid had its own origin.
 Who, or what was it that started it all?
 And again.
 How is it maintained?
 And how and why, as a matter of historical fact, do all civilizations eventually collapse?